Software packages

 • Conformational search — xtb-CREST

-• General purpose computational chemistry, biology and physics software packages — Gaussian, ORCA, NWChem, TURBOMOLE, xTB, CP2K
+• General purpose computational chemistry, biology and physics software packages — Gaussian, ORCA, NWChem, xTB, CP2K

 • Wavefunction analysis — Multiwfn